Percedal15019/LLM-Ops/README.md

 <br>

 > [!WARNING]
 > Treat an API Key like a credit card number.
-If you push it to a public GitHub repository, hackers will find it and use it to run massive AI computations, draining your account or getting you banned. <br><br> **Always keep it in a hidden environment variable (.env file).**
+If you push it to a public GitHub repository, hackers will find it and use it to run massive AI computations, draining your account or getting you banned. <br><br> **Always keep it in a hidden environment variable (.env file) and .gitignore it.**

 <br>